 Designed specifically for high school students on an ambitious STEM pathway, this is a unique seven-week opportunity to participate in hands-on engineering laboratory research focused on real-world problems at one of the top-ranked engineering schools in the nation.
-Close mentorship comes from USC Viterbi faculty and staff, graduate student researchers, plus visiting national scholars — all enveloped within SHINE's cohort activities and network.
+Close mentorship comes from USC Viterbi faculty and staff, graduate student researchers, plus visiting national scholars -- all enveloped within SHINE's cohort activities and network.
 See our research projects and culminating posters.
 Read about SHINE in the USC Viterbi News here.